There’s no worse feeling in sports betting than writing a handful of tickets and watching them all lose.

 Like most promotions, the quality of a cashback bonus is dictated by its terms and conditions.
 Read on to learn more about these potentially lucrative kickbacks along with some tips on how to maximize their value.

-There are two key ingredients in a cashback bonus.
+There are two key ingredients in a sports betting cashback bonus.
 The first is the percentage cashback, and the second is the bonus cap.

 A cashback promotion may read something like this: 20% cashback on net losses up to $100.

 This means bettors will receive 20% of their cumulative losses back as cash, capped at $100.
 Let’s say a hard luck bettor has the following outcomes:

 - Loses $100 on an NHL puck line

 The cumulative loss is $150 ($100 – $50 + $100).
 20% of that amount is $30, which is the kickback the bettor would receive from the promotion.